 I gave him the thumbs up while he cried in terror, an image he hopefully won’t have to someday explain to a professional.
 When I try to imagine this from his little perspective, it seems much creeiper than a clown.

 He left us in terror.
 He came home happy.
-After all, if you had spent the schoolday playing with a Toy Story 3 puzzle, you’d be happy, too (that’s all we could squeeze out of him when it came to a report of what he did).
+After all, if you had spent the schoolday playing with a Toy Story 3 puzzle, you’d be happy, too (that’s all I could squeeze out of him when it came to a report of what he did).
 No matter.
 It was fun.
-As soon as we got through the door, Malachi offered him some goldfish crackers.
+As soon as you got through the door, Malachi offered him some goldfish crackers.
 What a kind thing to do, Mac!
 “Of course, daddy.
 It is his first day of school, after all.”

 Zac?
 Do you wanna go back tomorrow (please say yes…)

 A brave little Ironman, ready to get back on the bus tomorrow.
 Phew.

 * What’s the deal with having no seatbelts on buses?
 Is it that 40 kids cushion each other’s impact?
 Do buses magically take flight in order to avoid impact?
 Is a Magic Schoolbus actually just a schoolbus with seatbelts?
 Discuss.